rlberry-py/rlberry/docs/basics/quick_start.rst

 This is only doable if the agent is trained one step at a time.

-First, we have to record the regret during the fit as this is not done automatically.
+First, we have to record the reward during the fit as this is not done automatically.
 To do this, we use the WriterWrapper module.

 .. code:: python